DeepRoboticsLab/robotserver_sdk/README.en.md

 Refer to the `examples/basic/basic_example.cpp` file, which implements a simple example showing how to use the SDK to connect to the robot dog and send navigation tasks.

 1. Refer to the *Jueying X30 Pro Application Manual* to complete the mapping work
-2. Use the controller to create a new navigation route and synchronize it to the navigation host, rename it to `default_navigation_points.json` and replace the `./examples/basic/default_navigation_points.json` file
+2. Use the controller to create a new navigation route and synchronize it to the navigation host, rename it to `default_navigation_points.json`
+3. If the sdk is not compiled, relpace the `. /examples/basic/default_navigation_points.json` file; if the sdk is compiled, relpace the `. /build/bin/default_navigation_points.json` file.
-3. Run the example program
+4. Run the sample application

 ```bash
 ./bin/basic_example 192.168.1.106 30000